michael-rapp/AndroidSidebar/README.md

 ## Examples

-The code below shows how to declare the view, which is provided by this library within a XML layout resource:
+The code below shows how to declare the view, which is provided by this library within a XML layout resource.
+This project also contains a more detailed documentation in the Wiki as well as generated Javadoc files.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>